Rule category: Electrical

 Different Nets Only- constraint is applied between any two primitive objects belonging to different nets (e.g. two tracks on two different nets).

-Same Net Only- constraint is applied between any two primitive objects belonging to the same net (e.g. between a via and pad on the same net, or within the same track of a differential pair).
+Same Net Only- constraint is applied between any two primitive objects belonging to the same net (eg, between a via and pad on the same net, or two track segments in the same net).

 For many users, there is no great difference between Track and Arc primitives.
 And when it comes to Fill, Region, and Polygon objects, most users just see these as more 'copper.'
 With this in mind, the minimum clearance matrix for the Clearance rule has been enhanced to operate in two modes:

 Definition of clearance values in the matrix can be performed in the following ways: